-Step 3: OMB approve DOD request to replace EIA-748-D with an internal standard.
+Step 3: OMB approve DOD request to replace EIA-748-D with the transformed, EVMSIG standard.

-Step 4: DOD establish a 5-year strategic plan for P/PM that is consistent with PMIAA and OMB objectives and leads to use of standards and policies that are in accordance with PMBOK® Guide and ANSI/PMI 19-006-2019.
+Step 4: DOD establish a 5-year strategic plan for P/PM that is consistent with PMIAA and OMB objectives and leads to use of standards and policies that are in accordance with PMBOK[®] Guide and ANSI/PMI 19-006-2019.

-Step 5: OMB revise Capital Programming Guide to sunset the use of EIA-748 and cite PMBOK® Guide in concert with ANSI/PMI 19-006-2019.
+Step 5: OMB revise Capital Programming Guide to sunset the use of EIA-748 and substitute an interim Government-unique standard based on a tailored, streamlined EVMSIG.
+The tailored EVMSIG standard will be based on PMBOK® Guide in concert with ANSI/PMI 19-006-2019.